What Happened to Claire?

 “You should definitely stop seeing that other Andrews boy, Karen.”
 Claire starts into Karen the minute she walks into her aunt’s bedroom.

-“I’ll admit, he definitely doesn’t measure up to Wyatt, but he’s nice.”
+“I’ll admit, he definitely different from Wyatt, but he’s nice and he treats me very well.”
 Karen defends.

 “Nice?
-Nice … I did not groom you all these years just to settle for a nice boy.
+That coarse throwback … I did not groom you all these years just to settle for a Kmart reject.
 Wyatt would be perfect for you.
 He is handsome, refined … if only he wasn’t so enthralled by your little sister Katherine … that traipse!”
 Claire declares with disdain.

-“I will admit that Katie lacks many of the social graces but …” Claire interrupts.
+“It's true that Katie lacks few of the social graces but …” Claire interrupts.

-“Many of the social graces … talk about a bull in the china shop …” Before Claire can finish Karen comes to her sister’s rescue.
+“A few of the social graces … you could put Jonathan and Katie on a cattle car and they would blend right in …” Before Claire can finish Karen comes to her sister’s rescue.

 “Kate is a fine young woman.
 She excels in athletic pursuits and is exceptional in academics.
 Her interests are just different than ours.
 And by far she is much prettier than …” Once again Claire interrupts.

 “Stop … not another word.
 I understand that she is your younger sister but she is also your rival.
 You must not let yourself be blinded by sentimentality!”
 Claire interjects rubbing her temples.